chris-townsend/PP4-Kitchen_Tales/README.md

 4. Give the repository a name and description and then click **Create repository**.
 ![GitHub create repository](docs/development/github/github-create-repository.webp)

-The repository has now been created and is ready for editing through the gitpod terminal.
+The repository has now been created and is ready for editing through the Gitpod terminal.

 ***